 Writing Interactive Notebooks are a great way to increase student achievement and take learning to new places.
 For the past 7 years I have been using interactive notebooks in my classroom.

 Have you ever wondered how you could increase student achievement in writing?

 The good news is, you can!
-I have practiced this method with writing interactive notebooks and have data to prove they work!
-An entire lessons featured in this INB filmed by the Georgia Department of Education and Georgia Public Television at the end of this article for FREE.
+I have practiced this method by writing interactive notebooks and have data to prove they work!
+Entire lessons featured in this INB filmed by the Georgia Department of Education and Georgia Public Television at the end of this article for FREE.